Too many timers in .NET?

 timer.Start();

-System.Threading.PeriodicTimer is the latest timer added to the .NET libraries.
-The main goal of this timer is to be used in a loop and to support async handlers.
-It doesn't have a Tick event, but it exposes a WaitForNextTickAsync method.
-This method returns a ValueTask<bool> which is completed when the next tick is ready.
-The bool value indicates if the timer has been disposed.
-So, you can use it in a while loop.
-Thanks to this design, callbacks cannot overlap.
+System.Threading.PeriodicTimer is the latest timer added to .NET.
+Its primary purpose is to support async handlers in a loop.
+Rather than a tick event, it exposes a WaitForNextTickAsync method that returns a ValueTask<bool> which completes when the next tick is ready.
+The bool value indicates whether the timer has been disposed, making it suitable for use in a while loop.
+This design prevents callbacks from overlapping.

 C#